coffee beans

 Alternative Coffee Certification

 Having organically grown and certified coffee is great.
-But it doesn’t ensure that your coffee is grown ethically, only that best practices are followed in terms of the use of chemicals.
+But it doesn’t ensure that your coffee is grown ethically, only that best practices are followed regarding using chemicals.
 There are no checks on workers’ wages, protection of the rainforest, or wildlife in the area.

 Luckily, that’s where a host of other certification bodies step in: